opc-dev/docs/README.md

 #### 2. Get all the dependencies

 3. Install dependencies by running `npm install`
-4. Run `yarn` \*
+4. Run `yarn`

-- \*if errors occur while running `yarn`, you may also need to try:
+\* if errors occur while running `yarn`, you may also need to try:

 - updating Node by running `npm install npm@latest -g` (or downloading latest version from [nodejs.org](https://nodejs.org)),
 - fixing dependency issues by running `npm audit fix`, and/or
 - installing Microsoft's Build Tools by running `npm install --global --production windows-build-tools` from Powershell (as Administrator, which may require one-time ETS support)

 #### 3. Install & Run Gatsby

 5. Install Gatsby CLI by running `npm i -g gatsby-cli`
 6. Fix any dependency issues by running `npm audit fix`
 7. To edit, run `npm run develop`
-8. To build, run `npm run build --path-prefix`
+8. To build, run `npm run build --prefix-paths`
 9. To cancel an active Gatsby develop/build process, press `ctrl + C` while in terminal and agree to cancel if prompted

-**Note:** Files ready to be

 #### 4. Editing Gatsby

+For general questions related to editing the Doctocat theme, have a look at the really great [documentation](https://primer.style/doctocat/usage/customization) Github put together for it.
+Here are a few basic instructions for common procedures on this site:

-1. Remain calm...
+##### 1. Content

+1. To edit content within the pages, edit the respective markdown file located within the `content/` folder

-2. Shadow...
+##### 2. Navigation

+1. To edit the left navigation of the site, edit the `nav.yaml` file located within the `docs/src/@primer/gatsby-theme-doctocat/` folder

+##### 3. Components

+1. To edit a component (pretty much anything on the site), you'll need to [shadow](https://www.gatsbyjs.org/blog/2019-04-29-component-shadowing/) it.
+This basically means you'll make a copy of the component file nested down inside the theme (in this case, Doctocat) in the `node_modules` folder (sorry, you'll have to dig around a little to find what you're looking for - if I could read your mind and tell you where it was, I would but alas: no can do), then edit it and save it into the `docs/src/@primer/gatsby-theme-doctocat/components/` folder.
+Your new component file will override the one in the `node_modules`

 #### 5. Generate Static Site (for publishing to SharePoint)

-1. In your local `docs` folder, run `
+1. In your local `docs` folder, run `npm run build --prefix-paths`
+2. Rename all `.html` file extensions to `.aspx`
+3. Copy **all** of the content from the `docs/public/` folder & past it all into the SharePoint directory you want it to live in (probably somewhere in `Site Pages`)
+4. Check to see everything looks alright ;)

 #### 6. Version Control